hockettse/coronavirus/INFORMATION.md

 `v0.1.1`

--   There was an issue were the number of cases counted in the John Hopkins map of china and world map was wrongly filtered and gave numbers higher than actually are.
+-   There was an issue where the number of cases counted in the John Hopkins map of China and world map was wrongly filtered and gave numbers higher than actually are.

 `v0.0.6`